bifurcationkit/DDEBifurcationKit.jl/docs/src/simplehopf.md

 ```

 !!! info "Note"
-    You should not need to call `getNormalForm ` except if you need the full information about the branch point.
+    You should not need to call `get_normal_form ` except if you need the full information about the branch point.

 ## References